spawnfest/espresso-beam/README.md

  * actors must not go outside of the playing field
  * kinematics can be improved: sometimes movements are not too... *intelligent* :)
  * implement spawn of new rabbits/wolves when their health level goes over a certain threshold
- * let the user choose the parametes from the html page
+ * let the user choose the parameters from the html page
  * refactor env_manager and use ets instead of lists to store the game status
  * names harmonization